GaloisInc/csaf/README.md

 each component speaks are defined in the ROS message format.
 The F16 messages can be found in `examples/f16/components/msg`.

-#### Citation
-> Heidlauf, P., Collins, A., Bolender, M., & Bak, S. (2018, September).
-Verification Challenges in F-16 Ground Collision
-> Avoidance and Other Automated Maneuvers.
-In ARCH@ ADHS (pp. 208-217).

 ## Jupyter notebooks

 CSAF can be used from within a [jupyter notebook](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/What%20is%20the%20Jupyter%20Notebook.html#Introduction).
 To start CSAF in the notebook mode, run `./run-csaf.sh -j -e f16-simple` - the `-j` flag specified *notebook mode*, and using the `-e f16-simple` as an example will set the paths necessary for using the F16 model.

 **NOTE:** notebooks are run inside docker, and because of that the directory paths are different than if they were run natively.
 Keep this in mind when writing new notebooks, and have a look at the provided examples in `docs/notebooks` directory.

 ## Job configuration